The Virginia Ultimate Road Trip: 7 Days in American History

 It is on the opposite side of Williamsburg from the Visitor Center, so find a paid parking spot.
 You are going to stay in this spot for the rest of the night, so make sure it allows several hours.

-Wander Colonial Williamsburg for Free
+Explore Colonial Williamsburg in Virginia for Free

 Here’s the thing about Williamsburg, it is huge and more than you can do in a day.
 Wander the streets, get a feel for the layout of the town, admire the houses from the outside.
 You could even hire a buggy to take you around.
 There are places you can only get in with a ticket – we will do that another day – so prepare the kids that they won’t be able to perhaps do what other people are doing.